Set up direct debit for your registration

 • a bank account or credit or debit card

-• to pay a fee for one month's registration upfront if your registration has less than one month left.
+• to pay a fee for 1 month's registration upfront if your rego has less than 1 month left.

-3. If you need help once you have logged in, follow these instructions.
+If you need help once you have logged in, follow these instructions

 Cost

-You can compare the fees to renew monthly, quarterly or annually when you set up direct debit in your account.
+• compare the fees when you set up it up in your account.

-You can also use our online fee calculator or view approximate fees for the most common vehicle types - see the vehicle registration fees page.
+• use the fees calculator or view approximate fees on the vehicle registration fees page.

 What happens next

-Direct debit payments are debited one month before the expiry date.
+Direct debit payments are debited 1 month before your rego's expiry date.
 This allows enough time to notify you if your payment cannot be processed.

 You'll receive an email or SMS 7 days before your payment is debited to make sure there are sufficient funds in the account.